pr0gr4m/MintOS/doc/issue.md

 * Keyboard driver has a bug
 ** Convert to uppercase(>) when keep to hold the comma(.) key
 * PATA driver has a bug
+* All IRQ Map to INTIN Number 0